-- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part three of 'Keeping Children Safe in Education' (2023).
+- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part three of 'Keeping Children Safe in Education' (2024).
 This section should be read in conjunction with the school's Recruitment and Selection Policy and Procedure. - 4.2 The Governing Body will ensure that at least one person who conducts an interview has completed safer recruitment training.

-All of the Senior Leadership Team (SLT) and several Governors have undertaken Safer Recruitment training.
+The following members of staff and several Governors have undertaken Safer Recruitment training: